RocketCommunicationsInc/astro/packages/ag-grid-theme/README.md

 There are three parts to the Astro AG-Grid theme:

-1. The CSS custom properties properties specific to Astro, which are imported from the `@astrouxds/astro-web-components` repositroy.
+1. The CSS custom properties properties specific to Astro, which you will need to import seperately from the `@astrouxds/astro-web-components` repositroy.
 2. The AG-Grid community alpine-dark theme that the Astro AG-Grid theme builds off of, which is imported from the `ag-grid-community` repository.
-3. The Astro AG-Grid theme itself, which is defined in `@astrouxds/ag-grid/dist/main.css` and consumes the impoorted custom above.
+3. The Astro AG-Grid theme itself, which is defined in `@astrouxds/ag-grid/dist/main.css` and consumes the impoorted custom properties above.

-The @astrouxds/ag-grid/dist/main.css file merges each of these sources so you will only need to import one
+The @astrouxds/ag-grid/dist/main.css file merges the alpine-dark and astro ag-grid theme sources so you will only need to import two files.

 ## Installation

+Import the Astro Web Components
+Run `npm install @astrouxds/astro-web-components`while your project directory

+Import the Astro AG-grid theme
-Run `npm install @astrouxds/ag-grid-theme` in terminal while in your project file.
+Run `npm install @astrouxds/ag-grid-theme` while in your project directory.

 ## Usage

-1. Place `@import "~@astrouxds/ag-grid-theme/dist/main.css"` where your entry point file, usually index.js or main.js.
+1. Place `@astrouxds/astro-web-components/dist/astro-web-components/astro-web-components.css` where your entry point file, usually index.js or main.js.

+2. Place `@import "~@astrouxds/ag-grid-theme/dist/main.css"` just below the previous import

-2. Apply the class "ag-theme-astro" to your `ag-grid` element:
+3. Apply the class "ag-theme-astro" to your `ag-grid` element:

 ```html
 <ag-grid class="ag-theme-astro" ...></ag-grid>